-I stayed in Thailand for more than two weeks, travelled from north to south, and it had been a whirlwind experience.
-While I enjoyed most of its cities and towns and islands, nothing can compare my love for Bangkok.
-And I only imagine there will be more tributes to Bangkok, especially when I will be back in India and have the chance to reminisce and share stories with others.
+I stayed in Thailand for more than two weeks, travelling from north to south, and was a whirlwind experience.
+While I enjoyed most of its cities and towns and islands, nothing can compare my love for travelling in Bangkok.
+And I only imagine there will be more tributes to the city, especially when I will be back in India and have the chance to reminisce and write more.

 The city’s public transport system makes it even better.
-From public buses to ferries; tuktuks to metered taxis, everything is in abundance, easy to find, and fairly priced here.
-And if you mange to learn a few different bus routes – which take you from one corner of the city to another in only 7 Bahts – you can save yourself a fortune, every day.
+From public buses to ferries, tuk-tuks to metered taxis, everything is in abundance, easy to find, and fairly priced.
+And if you manage to learn a few different bus routes – which take you from one corner of the city to another in under 20 Baht – you can save yourself a fortune.

 Bangkok is Safe

-If compared to its other Asian counterparts, which fall in the category of cheap-places-to-travel-around-the-world, Bangkok is much safer.
-From being mugged to being ripped off, such atrocities are comparatively less likely to happen.
-Walk down a street in Bangkok, even at 2 in the night, and you will find the city just as much alive and safe, as it were during the day time.
+If compared to other Asian cities that come under the category of budget-cities-to-travel, Bangkok is safer.
+From being mugged to being ripped off, such atrocities are comparatively less likely to happen in Bangkok.
+Walk down a street in Bangkok, even at 2 in the night, and you will find the city just as much alive and safe as it were during the day-time.

 A Solo Trip To Bangkok Is A Great Idea

 There is no denying the fact that while travelling Bangkok solo, you are never alone.
 The city is full of travellers.
 And if you end up at one the popular backpacking streets namely, Khao San Road or Sukhumvit Soi 11, among a few others – you will have no problem in making new friends.